nvda-es/devguides_translation/original_docs/spladdoninternals.md

 SysListView32 controls are lists with items organized into columns.
 For example, certain apps use these controls to arrange entries into columns, such as in certain table-based apps, and in case of studio, displaying various status about encoders.

 When these controls are encountered, NVDA allows you to use table navigation commands (Control+Alt+arrows) to navigate between columns, provided that there are child objects (columns) exposed by the accessibility API implementation in use.
 Table navigation commands are supplied by another class (behaviors.RowWithFakeNavigation; the behaviors mix-in includes things NVDA should perform in various scenarios, including terminal input and output, editable text handling (via a dedicated module) and so on).
 This is all possible thanks to a method in SysListView32 class (NVDA Core) that allows one to retrieve column text, and this became the engine for Track Dial, Columns Explorer and other column navigation facilities in the Studio add-on (I say "add-on" because column navigation is used by both Studio and Track Tool).
+This was further solidified in 2018 when all track item classes were repowered by SysListView32.ListItem class.

-The column text retrieval routine (which lives in SysListView32 and a copy lives in splstudio.splmisc module) is as follows:
+Until 2018, the column text retrieval routine (which lives in SysListView32 and a copy lives in splstudio.splmisc module) was as follows:

 1. Features requiring text from a specific column will call a private function in splstudio.splmisc module, which will take the current object and the column index as parameters.
 2. The column retriever first looks up the handle for the process where the control lives, then creates a place holder for the buffer to hold the column content.